Introduction

 You can organize your own cleanup too!
 Whether it’s just you, a group of friends, colleagues, local schools, or community members, you get to choose the time, place, and how the event runs.
 For tips and guidance, check out our 'How to organize a cleanup' page - it’s easier than you think!

 Ready to get started?
 Register your cleanup on our website so others can see it, join in, and celebrate your efforts.
-Don’t forget to upload photos and share your experience with the River Cleanup community!
+Don’t forget to upload photos and share your experience with the River Cleanup community, inspiring more people to take action.

 donate

-You can make a one-off or monthly donation or organize a fundraiser, for example for your birthday, wedding or an important sport event.
-Your contribution enables us to achieve our mission by cleaning rivers, change behavior and transforming organizations.
+You can make a one-off or monthly donation, or organize a fundraiser, for example for your birthday, wedding, or an important sports event.
+Your contribution enables us to achieve our mission by cleaning rivers, changing behaviour, and transforming organizations.

 Organize your own cleanup